Freedom to Move = Active Sitting

 Active sitting inspires continual, controlled movement.
 Our body intuitively seeks the ideal position, and the next position is always the best.
 The upper body is free and self-supported and has to balance itself.
-We engage our abdominal and back muscles, which strengthens our core, improves our posture, and reduces tensions.
+We engage our abdominal and back muscles, which strengthens our core, improves our posture and reduces tensions.
 Our feet and legs are in motion, which stimulates our circulation.
 The shoulders and chest are open, making it easy to breathe deeply.
-We feel stronger, healthier, and our concentration improves.
-Ultimately, active sitting is the freedom to move.
+We feel stronger, and healthier, with improved concentration.

 - Passive sitting burns about 96 calories an hour